The wedding games at swedish weddings – the photographer’s best tips for fun times at the reception!

 RAFFLE FOR THE COUPLE

-This tip is mainly for the toastmistress/toastmaster!
+This tip is mainly for the toastmadame/toastmaster!
 This wedding game involves the couple winning all the prizes!
-Prizes can range from dinner invitations and spa experiences to babysitting services, etc. Only your imagination sets the limits!
+Prizes can range from dinner invitations and spa experiences to babysitting services etcetera.
+Only your imagination sets the limits!
 It’s a lovely way to include guests in the couple’s everyday life over the coming year. ♥

 PORTRAIT OF THE TABLE NEIGHBOR

 Place an A4 sheet of paper and pens in various colors at each guest’s seat.
 This is a fun wedding game that involves both speed and execution.
-During the dinner, play a melody for a few seconds and ask your guests to quickly draw a portrait of their table neighbor before the music stops.
+Play a melody for a few seconds between courses and ask your guests to quickly draw a portrait of their table neighbor before the music stops.
 It brings out many laughs as guests compete to draw the best portrait and finish before the melody ends.
 It’s usually appreciated to have a fun prize for the winner.

 QUIZ